ch-sagw/sagw/docs/backup-restore.md

 ## Config

 In `config.ts` you can define to send mails on success and/or error for the cron jobs.
-For this, `RESEND_KEY` and `MAIL_TO` environment variables need to be defined.
+For this, `RESEND_KEY` and `MAIL_RECIPIENT_BACKUP_RESTORE` environment variables need to be defined.

 With `keepAmountOfBackups` you can define how many backups the cleanup cron job should keep. e.g. if you set it to 4, then the job will keep 4 db-backups and 4 blob-backups.